Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Wait for the `helm` command to finish.

-1. Scale down non zone aware store gateways to 0.
+1. Scale down non zone aware store-gateways to 0.

    Replace the contents of the `migrate.yaml` file with: